Volunteer

 3-5pm and/or 4-6pm

-• Lead walker: Handles the horse during a lesson.
+Lead walker: Handles the horse during a lesson.
 Following the instructor’s direction, the lead walker will help as needed in steering and maintaining the horse’s speed.
 Previous horse experience is required.

 Side walker: Provides physical support to the rider during a lesson, helping them maintain a balanced position on the horse.
 Following the instructor’s direction, a side walker will often play an active role in helping riders complete various exercises,such as stretching, counting and reaching.

-Therapeutic riding lessons are given year-round, rain or shine.
+therapeutic riding lessons are given year-round, rain or shine.

-Spring Farm Crew Volunteers
+Spring Farm Crew Shifts

 SUNDAYS